algolia/autocomplete/packages/website/docs/adding-recent-searches.md

 ## Next steps

 This tutorial focuses on creating and adding recent searches to an autocomplete menu.
 Most autocomplete menus include recent searches in addition to suggested searches and possibly other items.
-Check out the guides on adding [Query Suggestions](using-query-suggestions-plugin) and [static predefined items](sources#using-static-sources) for more information.
-To learn how to display multiple sections in one autocomplete, read the [guide on creating multi-source autocompletes](creating-multi-source-autocompletes).
+Check out the guides on adding [suggested searches](adding-suggested-searches) and [static predefined items](sources#using-static-sources) for more information.
+To learn how to display multiple sections in one autocomplete, read the [guide on creating multi-source autocompletes](adding-multiple-categories).